Shomeshwar-K/-Set-Up-a-Virtualized-Environment-Using-Docker/README.md

 ## Running Nginx Web Server

-1. Once the container is running, open a web browser and go to the assigned public IP of the instance.
+1. Once the container is running, open a web browser and go to the assigned public IP of the instance with port number.
 2. You should see a page with the message "Welcome to the Dockerized Nginx Web Server!".

 - Note: **Stopping** and **Starting** the EC2 instance, will change the Public IP address .
 Be sure to obtain the new public IP address if you need to access the app again after a Start.